heptarch/heptarch.github.io/drafts/demon.md

 "Are you Ashmedai?"

-He peeks out from behind it.
+He peeks out.
 "Ha!
 Are you Ellen Watson?
 Or a scone?"

 <p align="center">
   ⁂